Did you know we are actively engaged in parts of a sales funnel every time we buy a product? Actually, even before we buy?

 When planning the parts of a sales funnel, this is a list of items or tools you would expect to have to be able to sell your offer:

-Now, the above list of elements are parts of a sales funnel and may vary depending on your offer.
+The above list of elements is part of a sales funnel and may vary depending on your offer.

-For example, if your product is a webinar, then you'll need a Webinar Registration Page.
-If your product is a consulting session, then you'll need a Call Scheduling Form.
+For example, if your product is a webinar, you'll need a Webinar Registration Page.
+If your product is a consulting session, you'll need a Call Scheduling Form.

-If you'd like to go over what your sales funnel would look like, watch this video to find out the next steps!
+To review your sales funnel, watch this video to determine the next steps!

 2. Follow-up